China–Ethiopia relations: Infrastructure Loans

-Chinese government has also provided large loans to Ethiopia, of which some are concessional (i.e. with a grant element above 25 percent).
+Chinese government has also provided significant loans to Ethiopia, most of which are concessional.
 These are nearly all tied to construction projects to be undertaken by Chinese enterprises such as the Addis Ababa ring road opened in 2003.

 Some Chinese-built projects are financed by the Ethiopian government.
 In 2002, for example, the Sino Hydro Corporation started work on the estimated US$224 million Tekeze hydroelectric project with a 607-foot dam on the Tekezé River due for completion in 2007.
 After delays due in part to problems with massive landslides, the project was completed for a final cost of US$365 million in July 2009 and should deliver 300 megawatts of power.
 In July 2009, Ethiopia signed further agreements with China for the Sino Hydro Corporation to build 2,150 megawatts of hydro-electric capacity with the Gibe IV (Omo River) and Halele Werabesa dams, in a deal worth US$2.67 billion.
 China will cover 85% of the project costs through preferential buyer's credit and concessionary loans.
 The environmentalist Richard Leakey has expressed concerns about the possible impact of the Omo river dams on Lake Turkana.

 The Export-Import Bank of China funded a railway from Addis Ababa to landlocked Ethiopia's main port in neighboring Djibouti, completed in 2016.

 Investment and trade

+Ethiopia is a particularly emphasized place where Chinese companies should "go out" to, with Chinese top leadership describing Ethiopia as a "bridge" between the Belt and Road Initiative and Africa's development, as well as "a pilot country for China-Africa production capacity cooperation."
+Chinese firms investing in Ethiopia are generally greenfield investors.

 By 2009, direct Chinese investment in Ethiopia had reached US$900 million.

 Exports from Ethiopia to China have grown from negligible levels before 2000 to around US$130 million in 2006, primarily in raw materials such as sesame seeds and partially finished leather.
 Meanwhile, exports from China to Ethiopia have grown from under US$50 million in 1996 to US$430 million in 2006, including low-priced clothing, machinery and electronics equipment.
 The Ethiopian government has encouraged imports, purchasing Chinese equipment and supplying it to local construction and manufacturing firms on a lease-to-buy basis.
 Trade continues to grow rapidly.
 By 2015 bilateral trade had grown to $3.8 billion, with Ethiopian exports encouraged through special quota and tariff arrangements on many goods.
 In a paper prepared for the OECD, economist Tegegne Gebre Egziabher of Addis Ababa University notes that in the short term, cheap Chinese imports may have damaged local producers.
 However, the longer term benefit may be to stimulate improvements in efficiency and quality.
 Chinese investment in local infrastructure may assist towards this outcome.